-Andy Warhol studied at the Carnegie Institute of Technology from 1945 to 1949, before moving to New York to work in advertising.
-He began exhibiting his work in the 1950s and in 1952 had his first solo exhibition at the Hugo Gallery in New York.
-Numerous major retrospectives of his work have taken place worldwide.
-Important public collections include The Metropolitan Museum of Art, New York; Museum of Modern Art (MoMA), New York; Guggenheim Museum, New York; and Tate, London.
-The Andy Warhol Foundation for the Visual Arts was formed in 1987 and two museums, in Slovakia and Pittsburgh, are dedicated to his work.
+Warhol’s formal art education began at the Carnegie Institute of Technology, where he studied from 1945 to 1949 before relocating to New York to pursue a career in advertising.
+His artistic career gained momentum in the 1950s, with his first solo exhibition at the Hugo Gallery in New York in 1952.
+His work has since been celebrated globally, with numerous retrospectives held at prestigious institutions.
+Warhol’s legacy is preserved in major public collections, including The Metropolitan Museum of Art, New York; Museum of Modern Art (MoMA), New York; Guggenheim Museum, New York; and Tate, London.
+The establishment of The Andy Warhol Foundation for the Visual Arts in 1987, shortly after his death, further solidified his impact on the art world.
+Additionally, two museums – the Andy Warhol Museum in Pittsburgh and the Warhol Museum of Modern Art in Slovakia – are dedicated to his life and work.

 -